About AMOCatlas

 Make plots with consistent styling

-Get detailed logs of what data was downloaded and processed
+Get logs of what data was downloaded and processed

 The package handles downloading, caching, and organizing the data so you can focus on the science.
 Note that if the web-based locations of the original datasets change, that links may break.
 Please then raise an issue (see below) or try a fix yourself (see developer guide).